roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  Jane sucked his cock into her mouth, desperate to regain her master, to have him want her, and look after her.
 This night had shown how depraved she was, and how much she needed a masters' protection.
 Being won in a poker game, meant she was just an object of value to be bartered.
 She needed to feel worthy of her master, and would work hard to be his object of pleasure.
 An appendage to her master's cock, was all she was now.
 She ached for him to want her, and to be her protective master.

  Suckling her masters cock for comfort, she too fell asleep.
-Report_Story #1